TargetProcess/taucharts-docs/advanced/tauchartslanguage.md

 Here is how declarative specification transforms to a visual plot in 3 main steps:

 1. **Build logical structure**.
-TauChart plot engine expands CIL specification to a tree structure based on data domain.
+Taucharts plot engine expands CIL specification to a tree structure based on data domain.
 2. **Calculate Layout**.
 On this step layout engine traverses tree structure and calculates physical position and size for each item to fit the plot into the given area.
 3. **Draw**.
 On this stage the engine traverses the layout tree from previous step and calls drawer for each item with corresponding configuration.